PeaceMoreS/Financial-Analysis-Toolkit/README.md

 ## 📧 Contact

 Questions or suggestions?
 Open an issue on GitHub!

+Reach out at mwajlatif@gmail.com to work on this project

 ---

-**Made with ❤️ for financial analysis enthusiasts**
+**Made with ❤️ for Financial analysis & Business enthusiasts**